idini/SPM/README.md

 Rather than "cv::resize" operation, you can apply any operation, or filter, just modifying files.

 Files:
-ReduceVideo_FastFlow.cpp is the implementation using FastFlow Library [a relative link](http://calvados.di.unipi.it/) ReduceVideo_Threads.cpp is the implementation using Standard Library Thread C++11
+ReduceVideo_FastFlow.cpp is the implementation using [FastFlow Library ](http://calvados.di.unipi.it/) ReduceVideo_Threads.cpp is the implementation using Standard Library Thread C++11

 Obvoiusly, there is a "Sequential" Version of filter.
 You can see it in "Sequential.cpp" file.